Turnout

 Upcoming Changes in VA Sleep Apnea Rating Criteria: What Veterans Should Know

-In 2025, significant changes to the VA's rating criteria will address whether sleep apnea is a VA disability.
+In 2025, the VA will address whether sleep apnea qualifies as a disability.
 We understand that navigating these changes can be challenging, and it's important to stay informed.
 Key updates include:

-• The elimination of the 30% rating, shifting the focus to the effectiveness of treatment rather than automatic ratings based solely on CPAP usage.
+• The elimination of the 30% rating, shifting the focus to the evaluation criteria rather than automatic ratings based solely on CPAP usage.

-• Veterans presently obtaining benefits may be safeguarded under grandfathering rules, enabling them to keep their current ratings if they submit requests before the new criteria become effective.
+• Veterans may be safeguarded under the new criteria, enabling them to maintain benefits if they submit requests before the new criteria become effective.

-It's common to feel uncertain about whether sleep apnea is a VA disability might affect you.
-Veterans are strongly encouraged to submit their claims promptly to avoid potential negative impacts from these changes.
-Staying informed about these updates is crucial for maximizing benefits and ensuring that veterans receive the compensation they deserve.
+It's common to feel uncertain about whether this change is a disability that might affect you.
+It's important to take proactive steps to avoid potential negative impacts from these changes.
+Staying informed about these updates is crucial for veterans and ensuring that benefits are preserved.
 Remember, you are not alone in this journey; we're here to help.

 This flowchart outlines the key updates to the VA sleep apnea rating criteria.
 Follow the arrows to understand the changes and what actions you may need to take to maintain your benefits.